AlecJ/BookSmart/README.md

 - submitting for feedback times out

+- EX (Dune) - chapters are in spanish

 - how is a question with no text getting into the db
 - how do I handle the error gracefully
 - the call takes a number of questions and if fewer than two questions exist, get up to 3 questions
 - retry immediately?

-- Dune: chapters are in spanish

 - error when question text is blank (handle gracefully)
 - login error text if backend is down